-4.18.1.
-There may be unusual survey conditions which need to be considered and actioned for a survey to proceed correctly.
-There a variety of conditions that could apply on a site-by-site basis, most of which have been covered in this document so far.
+- 4.18.1.
+There may be certain special survey conditions which need to be considered and actioned for a survey to proceed correctly.
+There are a variety of conditions that could apply on a site-by-site basis, most of which have been covered in this document so far.
 It is important that these conditions are highlighted and detailed on each individual survey specification.
-There may be other special conditions not mentioned in the following list, so care should always be taken when producing a finalised survey specification.

-- (i) Head counts (see 4.14). - (ii) Identification and exclusion of through trips (see 4.8). - (iii) Cross-over trips from adjacent sites (see 4.9). - (iv) A unit within a site (for example a small office within a residential development), which needs to be excluded from the count (which may need a dedicated enumerator to identify trips and then deduct them from the total). - (v) Parking at the site for non-site purposes (needing to be excluded see 4.4). - (vi) Off-site parking taking place for use of the site (see 4.5). - (vii) Identification and exclusion of "internal trips" and other double counting (see 4.12). - (viii) The need for "Journey Purpose" interviews for Employment and Residential surveys undertaken using the SAM methodology (see 4.16). - (ix) The need for "Origin and Destination" interviews to be undertaken using the SAM methodology (see 4.16).
+There may be other special conditions not mentioned in the following list, so care should always be taken when producing a finalised survey specification. - (i) Head counts for any surveys where interviews are required (see 4.14). - (ii) Identification and exclusion of through trips (see 4.8). - (iii) Cross-over trips from adjacent sites (see 4.9). - (iv) A unit within a site (for example a small office within a residential development), which needs to be excluded from the count (which may need a dedicated enumerator to identify trips and then deduct them from the total). - (v) Parking at the site for non-site purposes (needing to be excluded see 4.4). - (vi) Off-site parking taking place for use of the site (see 4.5). - (vii) Identification and exclusion of "internal trips" and other double counting (see 4.12).